kjuraszek/epd-rpi-controller/README.md

 ## Using physical buttons

 EPD Rpi Controller also supports usage of two physical buttons - one button for triggering *previous* view and the other one - to trigger the *next* view.
 Both GPIOs are in BCM mode - **GPIO number is used, instead of physical pin number on the board**.
-GPIOs are connected to internal PULL_UP resistor.
+GPIOs are connected to internal *PULL_UP* resistor and are working in *INPUT* mode.
 Both buttons are connected to:

 - GND